Sprout Counselling

 Ginna Abramovitch, RCC-ACS

-A little more ABOUT ME…
+A little more ABOUT ME and HOW I practice…

 I am a Registered Clinical Counsellor (RCC) and an Approved Clinical Supervisor (RCC-ACS) with the BC Association of Clinical Counsellors.
-I have over 20 years of experience providing clinical assessment and treatment as well as psychotherapy in a variety of therapeutic contexts, with folks of diverse ages, identities and backgrounds.
+I have over 20 years of experience providing clinical treatment as well as psychotherapy in a variety of therapeutic contexts, with folks of diverse ages, identities and backgrounds.

 Most of my clinical experience has been in hospitals and community psychiatric clinics, as well as with non-profit agencies and in schools, with children and youth.

 A significant percentage of my therapeutic practice has been dedicated to trauma work, including responding to crises and supporting the process of managing (and living with) the impacts of traumatic events, generational and complex trauma and post traumatic stress (PTSD).
-I have offered services to survivors of residential schools, adults and youth with experiences of severe mental illness and addiction, as well as individuals, families and communities living with the effects of systemic violence, marginalisation and stigma.
+I have offered services to survivors of residential schools, adults and youth with experiences of severe mental illness and addiction, as well as individuals, families and communities living with the effects of systemic violence, marginalization and stigma.
 My practice is grounded in the principles of Recovery, Harm Reduction and Social Justice.

-I have certifications and training in a number of therapeutic modalities, which I integrate to create a unique therapeutic engagement that tailors to the needs of the person (or people) I’m working with.
-I commonly utilise approaches from Cognitive Behavioural (CBT), Dialectical Behavioural (DBT), Narrative, Emotion Focused (EFIT, EFFT), Somatic and Play Therapies.
-My training as a yoga instructor gives us the option to incorporate mindful movement (e.g., mindful walking), breath work and techniques in relaxation and mental focus into our work together.
+I have certifications and training in a number of therapeutic modalities, which I integrate to create a unique therapeutic engagement that tailors to the needs of the person, couple, family or group.
+I commonly utilize approaches from Cognitive Behavioural (CBT), Dialectical Behavioural (DBT), Narrative, Emotion Focused (EFIT, EFFT), Somatic and Play Therapies.
+I’ve worked for most of my career with trauma, including generational, childhood, sexual, transgender, queer and gender-based violence and systemic oppression.
+I have training in EMDR and response-based practice (a social justice-based response to personal and systemic violence and oppression).
+No matter what method we are working with, it will be trauma-informed.

 We can work together to plant, nurture and cultivate the seedlings of change.